mvolfik/prolog-network-gomoku/README.md

 2. Clone this repository
 3. Run `./main.pl -s <port>` to start a "server" (player 1)
 4. Clone this repository on another machine (or just open a new terminal on the same PC)
 5. Run `./main.pl -c <host> <port>` to connect to the server (player 2).
+Host can be IP address or a domain name.
 This creates a connection between the peers and starts the game for both players.
 The server stops listening for new connections.
 6. Play the game.
+The server plays first, automatically placing an `X` in the center of the board, therefore the first "real" turn is taken by the second client, who plays with `O`.
 7. The program exits when either player wins or disconnects.

 When it's your turn, the game will always prompt you like this: